beldenge/Zenith/README.md

 # Zenith
+A cipher solver application that is:
+ - free
+ - open-source
+ - cross-platform
+ - cross-browser
+ - fast
+ - extensible
+ - flexible: can be used as a web UI, command-line app, or REST API

-The aim of this project is to provide a tool that is easy to use for somewhat technical people in solving homophonic substitution ciphers.
+The aim of this project is to provide a complete tool with that is easy to use for somewhat technical people in solving ciphers.
+It is highly configurable but has sensible defaults.
 The specific motivation for this project is in deciphering the Zodiac 340 cipher.

+# Benchmarks
 When using the simulated annealing optimizer, it successfully solves the Zodiac 408 cipher with varying probability and speed depending on the hyperparameters chosen.
 It is especially sensitive to the annealing temperatures and number of sampler iterations.
  - when choosing 2500 sampler iterations, each epoch takes 250 ms, and 680 out of 1000 epochs (68.00%) produced the correct solution.
  - when choosing 5000 sampler iterations, each epoch takes 500 ms, and 873 out of 1000 epochs (87.30%) produced the correct solution.